 - Preparing individuals ordered by a court to be returned to the community in a manner that reduces the opportunities for sexually violent reoffending.

-- Researching the causes and treatment of sexual violent offenders.
+- Researching the causes and treatment of sexually violent people.

 Commitment and release controlled by the courts